sbi-dev/sbi/CONTRIBUTING.md

 installed alongside `sbi`.

 You can exclude slow tests and those which require a GPU with `pytest -m "not slow and not gpu"`.
-Additionally, we recommend to run tests with `pytest -n auto` in parallel.
+Additionally, we recommend to run tests with `pytest -n auto -m "not slow and not gpu"` in parallel.
+GPU tests should probably not be run this way.

 When you create a PR onto `main`, our Continuous Integration (CI) actions on GitHub will perform the following
 checks: